 How Does Nicotine Affect the Body?

 Nicotine is a highly addictive substance that is added to tobacco.
 When you choose to light up a cigarette or use smokeless tobacco, one to two milligrams of nicotine is released into the body.
 Through cigarettes, nicotine is absorbed directly through the lungs, and with smokeless tobacco, it is absorbed through the nose.
-From there, nicotine will spread throughout the body, causing many harmful effects.
-Nicotine can cause permanent damage through the effects it has on the body.
+From there, nicotine will spread throughout the body, causing many harmful effects of nicotine.
+Nicotine can cause permanent damage from the effects it has on the body.

 Tobacco Use in Teens